 Though falling far short of the Divine Mother, I felt so whole and happy in that dream-come-true time of my life!
 My sense of self was wrapped up in those children and their well-being.
 But it was not destined to last.
 Who are we in the face of death and loss?

 That’s the question that begs to be answered.
 The dying and death of my precious son Michael launched me into years of agony and introspection.
 I couldn’t protect him or save him, ultimately, and with him went my sense of self and well-being.
 I was absolutely shattered.
-Since that devastating time, I’ve come to see grief as an aperture, an entry point to personal growth and transformation, a true wilderness fit for a hero’s journey that takes us from vulnerability to strength.
+Since that devastating time, I’ve come to see grief as an aperture, an entry point to personal growth and transformation, a true wilderness fit for a hero’s journey that takes us from unbearable sorrow to unimaginable strength.

 I didn’t choose this work; rather, it seems to have chosen me.
 I’ve been called to walk the path and to guide others through the treacherous landscape of grief and loss.